 Alice holds an AB in history and economics from Harvard University with a focus on China and the EU.
 She was research assistant to Ambassador Nicholas Burns, former U.S. Under Secretary of State, at the Harvard Kennedy School of Government’s Belfer Center and undergraduate research fellow at the Weatherhead Center for International Affairs.
 Her senior thesis on Cold War Sino-French relations won the Thomas T. Hoopes Prize.
 She is fluent in Chinese (Mandarin), French and German.

-Catherine holds a BA in Politics (PPS) from Trinity College, Cambridge and a Master’s degree from the London School of Economics specialising in sub-Saharan Africa.
-Her academic research focuses on trade policy.
-Whilst at LSE she served as the Research Director of the LSE SU Emerging Markets Forum.
-Prior to joining Greenmantle, Catherine previously worked for an African investment fund and the United Nations.
-She also spent a year working in an NGO in Guatemala and is fluent in Spanish.
+Catherine holds a BA in Politics (PPS) from Trinity College, Cambridge and a Master’s degree from the London School of Economics.
+While at LSE she served as the Research Director of the LSE SU Emerging Markets Forum.
+Prior to joining Greenmantle, Catherine worked at an African investment fund and the United Nations.
+She is fluent in Spanish.

 Nicholas is an Echols Scholar in the Distinguished Major Program in History at the University of Virginia.
 His research focuses on the the history of globalization and industrialization in southern Africa and Latin America.
 He is fluent in Spanish and Italian.